Gorgon gas project

 The Gorgon gas project is a multi-decade natural gas project in Western Australia, involving the development of the Greater Gorgon gas fields, subsea gas-gathering infrastructure, and a liquefied natural gas (LNG) plant on Barrow Island.
 The project also includes a domestic gas component.
 Construction was completed in 2017.
+It is Australia's most expensive ever resources development.

 Location

 'Greater Gorgon' refers to a grouping of several gas fields, including Gorgon, Chandon, Geryon, Orthrus, Maenad, Eurytion, Urania, Chrysaor, Dionysus, Jansz/Io, and West Tryal Rocks, situated in the Barrow sub-basin of the Carnarvon Basin.
 The Gorgon field is centered about 130 km off the north-west coast of Western Australia, where the water depth is approximately 200 m.
 Other fields in the group lie to the north, such as Jansz-Io, which covers an area of 2000 km2, in a water depth of 1300 m.

 Barrow Island lies off the Pilbara coast, 85 km north-north-east of Onslow and 140 km west of Karratha.
 The largest of a group of islands which include the Montebello and Lowendal Islands, it is 25 km long and 10 km wide, covering 235 km2.